temporalio/documentation/docs/cloud/how-to-manage-certificates-in-temporal-cloud.md

 :::info

-The maximum number of CA certificates in a certificate bundle is 16.
+A certificate bundle can contain up to 16 CA certificates.
-The maximum payload size of a certificate bundle (before base64 encoding) is 32 KB.
+A certificate bundle can have a maximum payload size of 32 KB before base64 encoding.

 :::